Skip to main content

 The Pancreas and Blood Sugar Regulation

-The pancreas, a vital endocrine gland, plays a central role in through its production of insulin and glucagon.
+The pancreas, a vital endocrine gland, plays a central role in metabolic health through its production of insulin and glucagon.
 These two hormones work in opposition to maintain stable blood glucose levels.
 When blood sugar rises after a meal, the pancreas releases insulin, which helps cells absorb glucose for energy or storage.
 Conversely, when blood sugar drops, glucagon is released, signaling the liver to release stored glucose.

 Dietary patterns significantly influence this delicate balance.
 Consuming foods with a high glycemic index, which cause rapid spikes in blood sugar, places a considerable burden on the pancreas.
 Over time, this constant demand can lead to pancreatic fatigue and a diminished ability to produce sufficient insulin, contributing to insulin resistance.
 This resistance is a precursor to more significant metabolic challenges, affecting not only glucose regulation but also the sensitivity of other hormone receptors throughout the body.